 On June 14, 2007, a complaint was filed in the Circuit Court of the Twelfth Judicial District in and for Manatee County, Florida by Coast Bank of Florida against OITRS seeking monetary damages and specific performance and alleging breach of contract for allegedly failing to repurchase approximately fifty loans.
 A mediation hearing was held on February 23, 2010.
-The parties have agreed to continue mediation talks but have yet to reach a settlement.
-In the event a settlement is not reached, the Company believes that the plaintiff's claims are without merit and it will continue to defend the complaint vigorously.
+The parties continued settlement discussions for several months but did not reach a settlement.
+On September 17, 2010, Coast filed a Motion for Substitution of Counsel and subsequently filed a Motion for Partial Summary Judgment on the issue of whether the alleged oral contract is subject to Florida's statute of Frauds.
+That motion has not yet been scheduled for argument.
+At this juncture, it appears Coast will continue to litigate the matter, although the parties may continue to discuss settlement outside of court.
+The Company has meritorious defenses to Coast's claims and in the event a settlement is not reached, the Company will continue to defend this matter vigorously.